100 Notable alumni of

 -

 Taraji Penda Henson is an American actress.
-She has received several accolades, including a Golden Globe Award as well as nominations for an Academy Award, a Tony Award and six Emmy Awards (including four Primetime Emmy Awards nominations).
+Her accolades include a Golden Globe Award, alongside nominations for an Academy Award, six Emmy Awards, and a Tony Award.
 In 2016 and 2024, Time named Henson one of the 100 most influential people in the world.

 -